 The Kelso Depot houses one of the Mojave National Preserve Visitors Centers.
 Originally built by Union Pacific to help LA-bound trains up the two-percent grade of the Cima Summit with helper engines.
 The Kelso Depot provided a service area for Union Pacific and the vital water needed for steam engines along the Salt Lake-Los Angeles train route.

-In 1924, Union Pacific opened a train depot and it’s designed in the Mission Revival architecture style.
+In 1924, Union Pacific opened a train depot, and it was designed in the Mission Revival architecture style.
 Union Pacific closed the depot in 1985 as it wasn’t vital to operations.
-A preservation group and later the National Park Service bought and renovated the building.
+A preservation group and later the National Park Service bought and renovated the building to be used as the Visit Center.

-Note: The Kelso Depot Visitor Center is under going repairs in 2022.
+Note: The Kelso Depot Visitor Center is undergoing repairs and is closed until further notice.

 Hiking in Mojave National Preserve